Photo by davide ragusa on Unsplash

 Yu-Hsing Cheng

-ABSTRACT: Charge-to-breakdown (QBD) characterization from constant current density was used to evaluate oxide integrity of two process conditions in a 65 nm BCD technology.
-In addition, QBD characterization for 30 nm oxide thickness in 0.25 μm BCD process was performed for structures with different areas.
-This characterization method could be used to evaluate gate dielectric reliability and the impact on gate oxide integrity from different process recipes in technology development and process monitoring.
+ABSTRACT: Charge-to-breakdown (QBD) characterization from constant current density was used to evaluate gate oxide integrity of two substrate compositions and process conditions in a 65 nm smart power BCD technology.
+In addition, QBD characterization results for 30 nm oxide thickness in 0.25 μm BCD process were reported for structures with different areas in comparison.
+This characterization method could be used to compare and evaluate gate dielectric reliability and the impact on gate oxide integrity from different process flows and process recipes in technology development and process monitoring.

 12:40 Lunch